Internet of Things (IoT)

 The IoT offers new opportunities to gain insights from connected people, places and assets.
 To make the most of these opportunities in today’s digital economy, you need a holistic approach to networking, compute, data management and security.
 Gain visibility and insight into your IoT ecosystem with support from HPE.

 The HPE IoT Transformation Workshop integrates IT and OT data to produce an IoT strategy that improves results.
 Experts from HPE Pointnext Services can help you integrate IoT solutions and build a framework to help accelerate the deployment of future IoT solutions and advanced business intelligence capabilities.

 For some enterprises, their adoption of IoT applications has outpaced crucial security and compliance best practices.
-The software-defined platform offered by Aruba is open, cloud-native, and built to deliver advanced artificial intelligence (AI) and machine learning (ML) security features to provide centralized, uninterrupted discovery and monitoring of all network-connected devices.
+The software-defined platform offered by Aruba is open, cloud-native and built to deliver advanced artificial intelligence (AI) and machine learning (ML) security features to provide centralised, uninterrupted discovery and monitoring of all network-connected devices.

 HPE Edgeline systems integrate key open standards-based OT data acquisition and control technologies directly into the enterprise IT system responsible for running the analytics.
-This convergence of OT and IT capabilities into a single HPE Edgeline system greatly reduces the latency between acquiring data, analyzing it, and acting on it, while at the same time saving space, weight, and power (SWaP).
+This convergence of OT and IT capabilities into a single HPE Edgeline system greatly reduces the latency between acquiring data, analysing it and acting on it, while at the same time saving space, weight and power (SWaP).